mvexel/osmdiff/docs/index.md

 - [Getting Started](/getting-started) - First steps with OSMDiff
 - [API Reference](/api/augmenteddiff) - Detailed documentation
 - [Examples](/examples) - More advanced usage patterns

-## About OpenStreetMap

-OpenStreetMap is the free, editable map of the world, created and maintained by volunteers.
-OSMDiff helps you work with the continuous stream of updates to this map.